Jadcherla: Government and politics

 Jadcherla is a state Assembly/Vidhan Sabha constituency in the state of Telangana and is part of Mahbubnagar Lok Sabha/Parliamentary constituency.
 Jadcherla falls in Mahabubnagar district and South Telangana region of Telangana.
 It is categorised as a rural seat.
-C. Laxma Reddy is the present MLA of the constituency from Telangana Rashtra Samithi.
-It is also a part of Mahabubnagar lok sabha constituency which was won by Manne Srinivas Reddy of Telangana Rashtra Samithi.
+Janampalli Anirudh Reddy is the present MLA of the constituency from Indian National Congress.
+It is also a part of Mahabubnagar lok sabha constituency which was won by Manne Srinivas Reddy of Bharat Rashtra Samithi.

 Economy

 Pharmaceutical industry of Special Economic Zone and Green Industrial Park are for providing local employment.
 Apart from this, there are other sectors like, tourism and real estate contributing to the economy.

 Culture

 There exists some of the historical religious structures.
 The Hindu temples include, 12th century Chennakeshava temple, Anjaneya temple, Maisamma temple, Parushaveri temple and Ranganayaka temple.
 The Jain shrine also exists by the name Gollatha Gudi.
 Other notable landmarks of the town are Nachiketa Tapovanam, Sitammajalu waterfall, Mayuri nursery etc.